grames02/first_one/README.md

 In this deliverable, the main challenges I faced were knowing how to setup the backend.
 It took me a while, however once I started looking at Simon it made a lot more sense.

 # Database Deliverable
+Ok, I'm wrapping up on my Database Deliverable.
+It took some time, but I've got most of it done.
+I worked on it from last night (after submitting the Startup Service), up until now (about 5 oclock 4/14/2025.)
+There is one error I keep on encounterring with my website, but I'll address that after I go over what I've done so far.

+## What I've Done so far
+So for starters, I downloaded the Simon files and compared my own files with the ones on there, especially the database file.
+I tried to use a similar layout as Simon, while I made a couple of changes.

+## Problem